James Hansen: Studies of Venus

 In the late 1960s and early 1970s, following his Ph.D. dissertation, Hansen published several papers on the planet Venus.
 Venus has a high brightness temperature in the radio frequencies compared to the infrared.
 He proposed that the hot surface was the result of aerosols trapping the internal energy of the planet.
 More recent studies have suggested that several billion years ago, Venus's atmosphere was much more like Earth's than it is now and that there were probably substantial quantities of liquid water on the surface, but a runaway greenhouse effect was caused by the evaporation of that original water, which generated a critical level of greenhouse gases in its atmosphere.

 Hansen continued his study of Venus by looking at the composition of its clouds.
 He looked at the near-infrared reflectivity of ice clouds, compared them to observations of Venus, and found that they qualitatively agreed.
 He also was able to use a radiative transfer model to establish an upper limit to the size of the ice particles if the clouds were actually made of ice.
-Evidence published in the early 1980s showed that the clouds consist mainly of sulfur dioxide and sulfuric acid droplets.

 By 1974, the composition of Venus' clouds had not yet been determined, with many scientists proposing a wide variety of compounds, including liquid water and aqueous solutions of ferrous chloride.
 Hansen and Hovenier used the polarization of sunlight reflected from the planet to establish that the clouds were spherical and had a refractive index and cloud drop effective radius which eliminated all of the proposed cloud types except sulfuric acid.
 Kiyoshi Kawabata and Hansen expanded upon this work by looking at the variation of polarization on Venus.
 They found that the visible clouds are a diffuse haze rather than a thick cloud, confirming the same results obtained from transits across the sun.

 The Pioneer Venus project was launched in May 1978 and reached Venus late that same year.
 Hansen collaborated with Larry Travis and other colleagues in a 1979 Science article that reported on the development and variability of clouds in the ultraviolet spectrum.
 They concluded that there are at least three different cloud materials that contribute to the images: a thin haze layer, sulfuric acid clouds and an unknown ultraviolet absorber below the sulfuric acid cloud layer.
 The linear polarization data obtained from the same mission confirmed that the low- and mid-level clouds were sulfuric acid with radius of about 1 micrometer.
 Above the cloud layer was a layer of submicrometre haze.
+Evidence published in the early 1980s showed that the clouds consist mainly of sulfur dioxide and sulfuric acid droplets.